raspberrypilearning/cd-advanced-html-css-sushi/en/step_9.md

     }
 ```

 Note: The position values can also be negative!
+If you use a negative value, it will push the element off outside the container, over whichever edge you've specified.

 Finally, you might want to have some of the pictures overlapping.
 But how do you choose which one goes on top?